LainFenrir/krita-tutorials/faqs/faq_general.md

 ## 1. Very general questions

 ### How do I update krita? / Does Krita auto update? / Can I update krita from the program?
+Just go to krita website and download the newest version, and install it(no need to uninstall the older version cause the krita installer will handle that).
+Krita doesn't have any sort of auto update or anyway to update the program from itself, you need to download the new version yourself.

+The Exceptions to this are the steam and microsoft store versions, however this is more a consequence of the stores auto update when a new version is out. its not any sort of locked feature.

+### Is there any difference between the paid versions to the free version?
+Nope, its the exact same program.
+The paid versions is just a way to give some money to the krita development.

+### What is the difference between protable version to the installer?
+None, other than the portable you dont need to install it.

+### If I update krita will I lose my drawings and/or my brushes and settings?
+No.

 ### How do I share things I made in krita? / How to export images?
+In the menu on the top, go to `File>export` and choose a format, the most common ones are png and jpeg/jpg.
+I reccomend png over jpeg though, it will keep the quality of your image even if you set the compression to max, jpeg on the other hand...the more compressed worse the quality.

 ### Krita lags when i try to paint what to do?

 ### I cant draw on the canvas anymore
+This can mean many things usually it's a selection active, just deslect everything.

+### How do I deselect something?
+<kbd>Ctrl</kbd> + <kbd>Shift</kbd> + <kbd>a</kbd>

 ### How to import brushes?